A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Abstract

 \section{Abstract}

 There is an observed deficit of about 6\% in the expected rate of anti-neutrino interactions when averaging over many different reactor experiments.
 While the significance of the deficit is low (98.6 \% CL), there is speculation that a non-interacting ``sterile" neutrino could be the cause.
 In this paper we explore the possibility of a two-reactor/one-detector experiment at intermediate distances (100-500 meters) to look for a sterile neutrino in the mass range implied by this deficit.
-We also investigate the potential sensitivity of an existing reactor experiment (Double Chooz) which has a single Near Detector at distances of 351 m and 465 m from two reactors of identical design.
+A method for probing $\Delta m^2$ phase space is developed using interference patterns between two oscillated spectra at different baselines.
+This method is used to investigate the potential sensitivity of the Double Chooz experiment, which has a single Near Detector at distances of 351 m and 465 m from two reactors of identical design.
 We conclude that Double Chooz could investigate sterile neutrino in the $\Delta m^{2}$ range of 0.002 to 0.5 eV$^2$ over 5 years of near detector running.

 \keywords{Neutrino oscillations, leptogenesis}